micropython/micropython/docs/library/ubluetooth.rst

 This API is intended to match the low-level Bluetooth protocol and provide building-blocks for higher-level abstractions such as specific device types.

+.. note:: This module is still under development and its classes, functions,
+          methods and constants are subject to change.

 class BLE
 ---------